ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Mention detection Task Evaluation

 \subsection{Evaluating precision -- LLM as a Judge}

-To better evaluate ToMMeR precision, we must determine whether predicted spans that are not labeled in the dataset are false positives or not.
-We propose an \textit{LLM-as-a-judge} evaluation, and create two additional LLM-judged datasets that can be used to estimate the real precision of our models.
+To better evaluate ToMMeR precision, we must determine whether predicted spans that are not labeled in the dataset are false positives.
+We use an \textit{LLM-as-a-judge} evaluation to create two LLM-judged datasets, and cautiously validate them with human judgments to address circularity risks and control biases.

-\paragraph{LLM Annotation.} We consider MultiNERD (commonsense semantics) and GENIA (domain-specific language) benchmarks.
-We first generate as many candidate mentions as possible using the ToMMeR variant with highest recall on validation data, ensuring we capture the broadest possible set of potential entity spans.
-Then, given a span predicted by ToMMeR, we prompt \texttt{gpt-4.1-mini} (via the OpenAI API \cite{openaiAPI}) to assess whether it qualifies the predicted span as an entity according to the Wikipedia definition \cite{wikipediaEntity2025}.
+\paragraph{LLM Annotation.} We consider MultiNERD (commonsense) and GENIA (domain-specific) benchmarks.
+We first generate as many candidate mentions as possible using the ToMMeR model with highest recall on validation data, ensuring we capture the broadest possible set of entity spans.
+Then, given a span predicted by ToMMeR, we prompt \texttt{gpt-4.1-mini} \cite{openaiAPI} to assess whether it qualifies the predicted span as an entity according to the Wikipedia definition \cite{wikipediaEntity2025}.
 The complete prompt is provided in the appendix \Cref{fig:LLMasJudgePrompt}.

-We sample a subset of 10,000 spans, providing sufficient coverage to produce reliable precision estimates and limits inference costs.
-Each span is then judged by \texttt{gpt-4.1-mini} to determine whether it qualifies as a valid mention according to Wikipedia definition \cite{wikipediaEntity2025}.
-After removing spans deemed as invalid by the LLM judge, we obtain curated datasets containing a high number of nested entity mentions.
-This approach allows us to capture the precision of our model beyond the limitations of existing benchmark annotations, including nested and otherwise unannotated mentions, providing a more comprehensive and realistic measure of performance.

-\paragraph{Results} On these curated datasets, {ToMMeR} reaches a precision of approximately 92\%.
-This demonstrates that while the model captures nearly all mentions, it rarely produces spurious predictions (See two last rows Table~\ref{tab:ZeroShotResults}).
+We sample 10,000 spans, providing sufficient coverage to produce reliable precision estimates while limiting inference costs.
+After removing spans deemed invalid by the LLM judge, we obtain curated datasets containing a high number of nested entity mentions.
+This approach allows us to capture the precision of our model beyond the limitations of existing benchmark annotations, including nested and otherwise unannotated mentions and providing a more comprehensive and realistic measure of performance.
+On these curated datasets, {ToMMeR} reaches a precision of 92\% (two LLM rows Table~\ref{tab:ZeroShotResults}), demonstrating that while the model captures nearly all mentions, it rarely produces spurious predictions.

-\paragraph{Human validation of LLM judgments}
+\paragraph{Human validation of LLM judgments.}

-To validate our LLM-as-a-judge approach, we first verified the LLM judge's reliability by confirming it correctly classifies positively >99\% of gold-annotated entities.
-Then, we conducted a human evaluation (5 annotators) on 1,800 predicted spans from the LLM-judged data across GENIA and MultiNERD datasets.
-For MultiNERD (1,200 judged spans) human judgments have a 91.5\% agreement with \texttt{gpt-4.1-mini}, validating our precision estimates.
-For GENIA (containing highly technical medical abstracts) the agreement is lower -- though acceptable (78.5\%, Cohen's $\kappa$ scores are reported in \cref{tab:agreement_kappa})--, reflecting the increased domain complexity for both non-expert human annotators and the LLM judge.
-While comprehensive human annotation remains the gold standard, our LLM-based approach provides a scalable, cost-effective proxy for precision estimation.
-Full details are reported in \Cref{app:LLMasJudge}.